Read our latest article!

 Dylan pointing at a GoDurham bus stop sign, because why not.

-Dylan may not write as much as Jude, but he certainly knows a lot more than Jude when it comes to transit.
-Dylan started getting into transit around the same time as Jude, yet it didn't take nearly as long for the 'tism to fully take over.
-You can also get Dylan to do almost anything if it involves a 2008 Gillig, but from GoDurham instead of GoTriangle.
+Dylan may not write as much as Jude, but he is certainly knowledgeable when it comes to transit.
+He became interested in transit around the same time as Jude, yet it didn't take nearly as long for it to fully take over.
+You can also get Dylan to do almost anything if it involves a 2008 Gillig, specifically from GoDurham.